 Many healthcare practitioners do not consider the traffic patterns of their potential clients.
 Is the location in a high-traffic area with limited parking, or is it close to a pharmacy, so patients can quickly get their medication?
 It’s pointless finding a space building that has ideal for medical office space in a bustling area of town if the traffic is disastrous.

 Research the major thoroughfares within a 5-mile radius of the location and understand more about the business activity in the area.
-It’s still possible to set up an office in a busy area if there’s ample parking or more than one road providing access.
+It’s still possible to set up an small office or even large office in a busy area if there’s ample parking or more than one road providing access.